-Each of the 13 colonies had a charter, a written agreement between the colony and the king of England or Parliament.
+Each of the 13 colonies had a charter.
+A charter was a written agreement between the colony and the king of England or Parliament.
 There were three forms of charters - Royal Colonies, Charter Colonies, and Proprietary Colonies.

-In the royal colonies, a colonial legislature was elected by adult men who owned property in the colony.
-Rather than a business owner or board of directors, the colony had a governor, appointed by the king.
-The legislature could pass laws, but the governor (like the business owner) could reject those laws if he felt they did not reflect the laws the king wanted enforced.
+Royal Colonies: In the royal colonies, a colonial legislature was elected by adult men who owned property in the colony.
+This type of colony had a governor appointed by the king.
+The legislature could pass laws, but the governor could reject those laws if he felt they did not reflect the laws the king wanted enforced.
 The governor had British soldiers to help him enforce the king's laws.
 But the colonial legislature did have a weapon of their own - per the terms of the royal charters, they controlled the governor's salary.
 That helped them get laws passed that might not have passed otherwise.

-There was one colony who did things a little differently.
+The Pilgrims and the Mayflower Compact: One colony was formed in a unique way.
 When the first pilgrims voyaged to the New World, they got lost.
 They were headed for the Virginia colony, but ended up in what is present day Massachusetts instead.
 Virginia did not control that part of the New World.
 No one did.
 Since there was no official charter to obey, the Pilgrims created their own government.
 They drafted the Mayflower Compact, which basically stated they would rule themselves.
-Although later on they became a royal colony, their system of town meetings remained the form of government in the northern colonies.
-That's one reason the town meeting never became popular in the middle or southern colonies.
-Their governments were based on written charters of agreement with the king or with parliament.
+Their system of town meetings remained the form of government in the New England Colonies.
+But town meetings, where every adult citizen in town had a voice and a vote, never became popular in the middle or southern colonies.